 Overweight vehicles have been stopped from using SH10’s Waitangi River Bridge because of safety concerns.
 This followed a routine safety inspection, which also saw the speed limit on the bridge temporarily reduced to 50km/h.
 Continued investigations will determine what work is needed to re-open the bridge to overweight vehicles.

 The first, southern, stage of Ara Tūhono - Pūhoi to Warkworth was opened in May 2022.
 Waka Kotahi, NX2 and Fletcher/Acciona are working to complete the project as soon as possible, with the opening the Pūhoi to Warkworth motorway next year.
+Based on current progress we anticipate that NX2 and their subcontractor Fletcher/Acciona will be in a position to open the road in the second quarter of 2023.
 The 18.5-kilometre motorway will provide a safer, more resilient and reliable route for motorists travelling between Auckland and Northland.

 The Whangārei to Port Marsden Highway four-laning project will not continue as part of the NZ Upgrade Programme.
 The government has asked Waka Kotahi and KiwiRail to implement a new option that focuses on safety improvements along the existing state highway, construction of a new rail line link to Northport, and rail improvements north of Whangārei.
 The corridor will be brought into a wider programme of works aimed at significantly reducing the number of crashes and saving lives between Whangārei and Wellsford.